SamPaddock/Post_It-On-The-Map/README.md

 The application is developed to meet the requirments for the forth project in the udacity connect - iOS development course.
 * Implmenting URLSession
 * Download and upload data through sessions and API
-* Using MapKit library to show location op the map
+* Using MapKit library to show location on the map

 ### Install